 Based on Songho Ha, The Rise and Fall of the American System (Routledge, 2016); David Levi-Faur, “Friedrich List and the Political Economy of the Nation-State,” Review of International Political Economy (1997); W. O. Henderson, Friedrich List: Economist and Visionary (Frank Cass, 1983).

 The Industrial Revolution made Britain a commercial superpower.
 If free trade were to prevail, as Adam Smith had advised, no country would be able to match Britain’s scale of production or its prices.
 Other countries would be able to sustain some industry, producing goods that had high transportation costs or were of only local interest, but by and large, they would become part of Britain’s hinterland.
 A number of countries, including many of Britain’s traditional rivals, were unwilling to accept this outcome.
 They adopted policies that allowed their industry to prosper despite Britain’s enormous first-mover advantage.
-These policies encompassed both protectionist trade policies and interventionist governments.
+These policies included both trade protection and market intervention.